masc-ucsc/docs/docs/pyrope/04-variables.md

 Logical and arithmetic operations can not be mixed.

 ```
-x <- a and b
+let x = a and b
-y <- x + 1    // compile error: 'x' is a boolean, '1' is integer
+let y = x + 1    // compile error: 'x' is a boolean, '1' is integer
 ```

 ### Lambda